 Research Infographic Alcohol Addiction Study

-Research infographic examples with templates
+Research infographic examples (With free templates)

 Research Infographic Cognitive Behaviour

-This simple informational infographic would be ideal for any qualitative research infographic in which it’s helpful to have readers follow a specific informational flow.
 The boxes in the center act as an arrow that pulls the eye down the page, and color-coded content keeps everything separated.

 Research Infographic Tabloid Placebo Experiment